Qajar art: Architecture

+Photography

-Many new technologies were adopted under the rule of Nasir al-Din Shah (ruled 1848 to 1896).
-Photography became popular in Iran during the late Qajar period and was embraced enthusiastically by Nasir al-Din Shah, who famously photographed many of the women of the Qajar palace.
-During the period of his rule, the interaction between photography and painting grew, both in terms of style and composition.
+Many new technologies were adopted under the rule of Naser al-Din Shah (ruled 1848 to 1896).
+Photography became popular in Iran during the late Qajar era and was embraced enthusiastically by Naser al-Din Shah who famously photographed many of the women of the Qajar court.
+During his rule, the interaction between photography and painting grew, both in terms of style and composition.